 As a general rule, students should not borrow more than they can expect to earn during their first year of post-graduation employment.
 Ideally, students would borrow less.
 (See the resources below to estimate salaries.)

-If students abide by that benchmark, after graduating, they can pay off their loans over a decade and have ample money for mortgages, cars, and retirement.
+If students abide by that benchmark, after graduating, they can pay off their loans over a decade or less and have ample money for mortgages and cars as well as to fund retirement.

 When students incur disproportionate debt, they run the risk of being hamstrung for life.
 For example: